-It is our responsibility to speak out against systemic racism and hate, and support the Black community.
-Pride is, and has always been, an intersectional celebration, and why now more than ever, our LGBTQ+ community needs to show up for Black rights.
+It is our responsibility to speak out against systemic racism and hate and support the Black community.
+That’s why now more than ever, our LGBTQ+ community needs to show up for Black rights.
 Black lives matter.
 Black LGBTQ+ lives matter.
 Black transgender lives matter.

 In that spirit, we at Salesforce, celebrate the courage to live openly and strive to create a workplace where everyone feels they can bring their authentic self to work.
 While we acknowledge there is more work to be done, let’s take a closer look at a few ways we can all support our transgender and nonbinary colleagues at work right now:

 Word choice matters.
 We acknowledge language is fluid and the list of terms here does not encompass the full range of identities of the global transgender community.
 Here are some terms to understand:

 - Gender: Gender refers to the traditional or stereotypical roles, behaviors, activities, and attributes a given society considers appropriate for men and women.

 - Sex: Refers to the designation of a person at birth as either “male” or “female” based on their anatomy (e.g. reproductive organs) and/or their biology (e.g. hormones).